 I’m not saying teams shouldn’t have accountability.
 But if you want to run a software project in an Agile way, you have to let teams self organize and self manage to some degree.

 When big brother is always watching and interfering, team dynamics become very different.
 Naturally, teams usually develop their own cadence, leadership and roles (this is called norms.)
 However, when outside forces directly interfere with how the team does things, and they don’t have the power to decide their own fate, team members begin to realize that they need to look out for themselves.

 Additional agile development resources

 I’ve found it to be pretty difficult to find good resources on these topics, but here are a few books I’ve found useful that address some of the issues I described above.

 - Succeeding with Agile: Software Development Using Scrum – This book is focused on Scrum but it applies to many different kinds of Agile projects as well.
 Mike Cohn and I usually agree on most Agile subjects.

-- Agile Retrospectives - I’ve found this book to be useful for getting good idea for team retrospectives that can really help to break down some barriers and help teams learn to resolve issues themselves.
+- Agile Retrospectives: Making Good Teams Great – I’ve found this book to be useful for getting good idea for team retrospectives that can really help to break down some barriers and help teams learn to resolve issues themselves.

-- Scrumban and Kanban and Scrum - Both of these books have excellent information about combining Scrum and Kanban and have great solutions for dealing with some of the problems I described above.
+- Scrumban: Essays on Kanban Systems for Lean Software Development and Kanban and Scrum – making the most of both – Both of these books have excellent information about combining Scrum and Kanban and have great solutions for dealing with some of the problems I described above.